-- a binding nomination must be valid at the date of your death - the total allocation must equal 100% and must be a percentage of up to two decimal places - you can only nominate a dependant and/or your estate/legal personal representative - your nomination must be signed and dated in the presence of two witnesses who are over age 18 and who are not nominated beneficiaries (including your legal personal representative), nor the beneficiaries of your estate should you wish to nominate your legal personal representative.
+- the nomination must be valid at the date of your death - the total allocation must equal 100% and must be a percentage of up to two decimal places

+- you can only nominate a dependant (as defined in the 'Your beneficiaries' section of this booklet) and/or your estate/legal personal representative - your nomination must be signed and dated in the presence of two witnesses who are over age 18 and who are not nominated beneficiaries (including your legal personal representative), nor the beneficiaries of your estate should you wish to nominate your legal personal representative.

-When we receive your nomination we will not check if your nominated beneficiaries are your dependants or your legal personal representative.
+We will not check if your nominated beneficiaries are your dependants or your legal personal representative at the time of receiving your nomination, however we do validate this as at a member's date of death.